iqual-ch/iq_multidomain_extensions/README.md

 #### Kubernetes nginx ingress setup

-You also need to add the following annotation to all main domain ingresses on rancher:
+You also need to add the following annotation to all main domain ingresses:

 ```yaml
 nginx.ingress.kubernetes.io/configuration-snippet: |-